Last Updated on October 14, 2020

 It had been years since we had visited a Universal Resort.
-We had such great memories from all that fun, so when we decided Florida was going to be our next destination, we made sure to make time to go for a day.
+We had such great memories from all that fun.
+When we decided Florida was going to be our next destination, we made sure to make time to go to Universal Orlando Resort for a day.
 With three little kids in tow, we wondered how much there would be for them to do and how efficiently their rider swap would work.
 After all, the last time we visited Universal Studios (Hollywood), we were just young teenagers in love.
 Oh, how the time flies!

 We had upgraded two-park (Universal Studios Florida and Universal’s Islands Of Adventure), one day, “express tickets”, so we could beat the regular lines.
 Add in using the rider switch for the rides the kids could not go on, and you have the perfect combo for having a thrilling and efficient day at Universal Orlando Resort.
 It was such a treat that we have vowed that we will never do a regular ticket ever again.
 The convenience of walking past so many lineups, especially those for The Wizarding World of Harry Potter, and pretty much right onto each ride, was fantastic.